Brethren, I do not regard myself as having laid hold of it yet; but this is my one aim:

 dusting furniture in huge heavenly mansions, meeting long ago relatives; is this what it is all about?
 No!
 It is about

 knowing God and being one with Him in heart, to be in love with God is love .
-We have been given a foretaste of
+We have been given a foretaste of this

-this in our present age, but it will get even better in the next age and the ages to follow.
+in our present age, but it will get even better in the next age and the ages to follow.
 It is progressive.
 It will

-continually grow.
+continually grow and will never end.
 This is eonian life!

 One might be wondering if eonian life and immortality are the same.
-Technically speaking, eonian life is not
+Technically speaking, eonian life is not exactly

-and immortality relates to being separated from death and being brought into full or complete (nothing lacking)
+immortality relates to being separated from death and being brought into full or complete (nothing lacking)

 conformance with the life of the Son.

-Eonian life is life in this age and the ages to come , and immortality is life beyond death, regardless of the age .
+Eonian life is life in this age and the ages to come, and immortality is life beyond death, regardless of the age.

 It is amazing how easy it is to miss simple truths.
 Unfortunately, the concept of eternal is a tradition of men that

-knows God the Father and His Son.
+God the Father and His Son.